 Sammy Zahran is a Professor of Demography and Associate Chair in the Department of Economics.
 Sammy is also a Professor in the Department of Epidemiology in the Colorado School of Public Health.
 From 2012-2014, he was Robert Wood Johnson Health and Society Fellow at Columbia University.
 In 2010, Sammy was awarded the prestigious Monfort Professorship at Colorado State University.
 His academic writings focus on the health and human capital costs of environmental externalities.
-His published research appears in Health Economics, Law and Policy, Proceedings of the National Academy of Sciences, Risk Analysis, Journal of Risk and Uncertainty, Ecological Economics, Environmental Science and Technology, Climatic Change, Science of the Total Environment, Environmental Research, Journal of the Association of Environmental and Resource Economists, Environment International, American Journal of Public Health, International Journal of Epidemiology, and the Journal of Applied Statistics.
+His published research appears in Health Economics, Law and Policy, Proceedings of the National Academy of Sciences, Risk Analysis, Journal of Risk and Uncertainty, Ecological Economics, Environmental Science and Technology, Climatic Change, Science of the Total Environment, Environmental Research, Journal of the Association of Environmental and Resource Economists, Environment International, American Journal of Public Health, International Journal of Epidemiology, Journal of Applied Statistics, and Economics of Transportation.

 Mushinski, D., Zahran, S., Fraizer, A. (2021).
 Physician behaviour, malpractice risk and defensive medicine: an investigation of cesarean deliveries.
 Health Economics, Policy and Law.
 (1): 1-19.

 Zahran, S., Mushinski, D., McElmurry, SP., Keyes, C. (2020).
 Water lead exposure risk in Flint, Michigan after switchback in water source: Implications for lead service line replacement policy.
 Environmental Research.
 181: 108928.